SSDI Remand: When the Appeals Council Sends Your Case Back

 Remand hearings generally have higher approval rates than first hearings.
 The remand order has identified what went wrong, you have had more time to build evidence, and the new ALJ knows the case is being scrutinized.
 This is a strong position.

-What should I know about prepare for your remand hearing?
+Should I prepare differently for a remand hearing?

 ClaimPath's Appeal Pack ($49) helps you organize updated evidence for your remand hearing.
 For attorney representation, we connect you with partners experienced in remand cases.